Cloud-Innovation-Partners/cloudtdms/README.md

 ### Synthetic Data Generation

 Create a file with `.py` extension inside the `config` directory of `cloudtdms`.

+>**Note :** `config` directory can be found inside the `cloudtdms` project folder, But if you have installed the solution via INSTALLATION script.
+The `config` directory will be present @ '/home/cloudtdms'

 This file will serve as a configuration to generate synthetic data. `CloudTDMS` expects a python script with a `STREAM` variable of type dictionary containing key-value pairs of configuration attributes defining your data generation scheme.
 Below is an example configuration containing various configuration attributes that are used to define the data generation process.
 You can find the details of all the configuration